+Adoption of Energy-saving Technologies

-Activities to Promote Energy-saving Cooperation with Building Management Companies
+Building Management Companies

 Hulic has created an energy management standard, which it shares with property management companies in charge of its properties, in order to rigorously manage the progress of energy conservation activities.
 The energy management standard was created to promote more efficient energy saving activities at buildings, and it serves as a guideline for management, measurement, recording, maintenance, and inspections related to the rationalization of energy use based on building type and size.
 This standard applies to all forms of energy, including electricity, gas, and water (water and sewerage).